calaldees/TeachProgramming/book/hackathon.md

 If you do not understand what the items are above, you will be at a disadvantage when recruiting the right people and you be in a weak position to help learners build the relevant skills in preparation for the event.

+Whenever I see an event being advertised with well meaning people smiling and saying "You don't have to be technical to get involved" this just detracts from what the event is aiming to achieve.
+I see this, and it's the death knoll of the event.
+If you want excellence, you need to identify and appreciate excellence.
+If you want it to be a social, inclusive and fun with some free food, that is a reasonable goal, but don't expect excellence.
+This attitude also detracts/devalues from the the young people that have put in significant effort to develop their skills, only to have a range of people just turn up and say "Anyone can do this and anyone can contribute".
+This undermines the significant difficulty and long term investment needed.

 ### Suggestion